Free Gospel-Centered Sunday School Curriculum

 Instructions

-1. Cut two large arch shapes out of the grey construction paper to look like stone tablets.
+1. Cut two large arch shapes from gray paper to represent the stone tablets.
+Make the tops rounded like the classic shape.

-4. Decorate the edges of the tablets with silver glitter glue to represent the "glory" of God on the mountain.
+4. Trace the edges of both tablets with silver glitter glue to represent the glory of God at Sinai.

 Effective Teaching Techniques